Sex Therapy — Victoria, BC

 Direct, informed, and

-Sessions are 50–60 minutes.
+Sessions are 50 minutes.
 I work with individuals and couples, in person in Victoria, BC and Edmonton, AB, and virtually for clients across British Columbia and Alberta.
 I also work collaboratively with pelvic floor physiotherapists, physicians, and other specialists where that's part of the picture.
+Where fertility or perinatal mental health concerns are present alongside sexual health concerns, I address both.

 Getting Started